Alfred9/Natural-Language-Processing/README.md

 ### License:

 This repository is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code within this repository for educational and non-commercial purposes, respecting the terms of the license...
+Feel free to use, modify, and distribute the code within this repository for educational and non-commercial purposes, respecting the terms of the license.....